Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/ISD/FPS/FPS-Environment.md

 ## Add Lighting

 The scene at this stage is too dark for the player.
-Right click on the Root Node, choose Add Child Node, search for and add a `DirectionalLight3D`.
+Right-click on the Root Node, choose Add Child Node, search for and add a `DirectionalLight3D`.

 ![Create Directional Light](FPS-Environment-DirectionalLight.png)